MicrosoftDocs/dynamics-365-fraud-protection/content/external-calls.md

 If you select **Basic** as the authentication method, follow these steps to upload your password to the Azure key vault and grant access permissions to Fraud Protection.
 1. Sign in to the [Azure portal](https://portal.azure.com/#home) by using your tenant credentials.
 2. If you have an existing key vault that you want to use, go there.
 Make sure that **Get** and **List** are selected in the secret permissions.
-If you want to create a new key vault, follow the instructions in [Quickstart: Create a key vault using the Azure portal](https://learn.microsoft.com/en-us/azure/key-vault/general/quick-create-portal).
+If you want to create a new key vault, follow the instructions in [Quickstart: Create a key vault using the Azure portal](/azure/key-vault/general/quick-create-portal).
 3. In the left pane, select **Secrets**, and then select **Generate/Import**.
 4. On the **Create a secret** page, enter a name for your secret.
 The secret value should be the password for the web URL that you're trying to connect to by using external calls.
 5. Enter information in the required fields, and then select **Create**.
-6. Copy and save the secret identifier, because you'll need it later.
+6. Copy and save the secret identifier because you'll need it later.
 7. In the left navigation pane, under **Settings**, select **Access Policies**, and then select **Add new access policy**.
 8. In the **Secret Permissions** section, select the **Get** and **List** checkboxes.
 9. In the **Principal** and **Authorized application** fields, search for **Dynamics 365 Fraud Protection**, and then select **Select**.